Bread Dad

 5. Crotons – To add some crunchy cinnamon flavor to your salad

-6. Bread Crumbs – To coat your favorite meat
+6. Bread Crumbs – Cinnamon raisin bread crumbs to coat your favorite meat

 Reference Sources